impostorsguides/impostorsguides.github.io/rbenv/part-2/2-x-content.md

 So to summarize the `read -d` line of code, we're taking the first non-whitespace line from the input file, trimming any whitespace from that line, trimming anything after the `IFS` value (which now includes the carriage return character in addition to whatever its previous value was), and storing it as the version number of record for the subsequent lines of code.

-As a follow-up, it looks like this `read -d` line of code was a refactor of the previous version of similar logic, which looked like this [according to Github](https://github.com/rbenv/rbenv/pull/1393/files):
+As a follow-up, it looks like this `read -d` line of code was a refactor of the previous version of similar logic, which looked like this [according to Github](https://github.com/rbenv/rbenv/pull/1393/files){:target="_blank" rel="noopener"}:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-17mar23-1100am.png" width="90%" style="border: 1px solid black; padding: 0.5em">